Tuesday 4 March 2003

 It seemed like there were a few others who were a part of the production but they sat as a part of the audience listening to the session, so I don’t know their connection with the movie.

 As the session came to a close I wanted to walk down and tell Rob that he seemed like a good open hearted person, but he disappeared so quickly that I did not have the time to connect with him.
 But as I came closer to the remaining team who had spoken about their production I bumped into another actor.
 She that had the same thing on her mind as I did.
-Give him a business card for future considerations.
+To give Rob a business card for future considerations.
 I have no idea who she is.
 Since Rob the Director had left I suggested for her to come along with me so we could talk with one of the Producers.
 We walked up to him as he was about to leave the girl trailing behind me.
 I told him that they had done a very nice job with Chicago and Rob was a kind of open hearted person that I would enjoy working with.
 I asked him if he would be willing to give my business card to Rob, and held out my card to him, when Rob’s publicist who stood beside the Producer told me that she would give the card to him.
 I do not think she will though, as I believe she has been in this position many times before and just thrown away business cards received in this way.
 I had the impression that her thoughts were saying the opposite of what her lips were saying.
 So I walked over to Bill, the Writer, a moment after the Producer and Publicist had left.
 When the time was right I asked him if he would be willing to give my card to Rob also mentioning that Rob seemed like a very open hearted person and a good person to work with.
 Bill said that he would, and his words matched a lot better his thoughts, and I believe that he will give my card to the Director of Chicago.

 Perhaps something will come of it……He will at least have my card, and perhaps wonder what to do with it.